ciclope-microFE/ciclope/JOSS_2022/paper.md

 [comment]: <> (Dxchange @decarlo_2014)

 # Examples
-`Ciclope` contains a library of `Jupyter` notebooks of example applications in the field of computational biomechanics \autoref{fig:examples}.
-The main use case is a pipeline for the generation of microFE models from microCT scans of trabecular bone \autoref{fig:examples}A. The simulation (linear-elastic) of a mechanical compression test is used to back-calculate the apparent elastic modulus of trabecular bone.
+`Ciclope` contains a library of `Jupyter` notebooks of example applications in the field of computational biomechanics (\autoref{fig:examples}).
+The main use case is a pipeline for the generation of microFE models from microCT scans of trabecular bone (\autoref{fig:examples}A).
+The simulation (linear-elastic) of a mechanical compression test is used to back-calculate the apparent elastic modulus of trabecular bone.
 This procedure is demonstrated using hexahedra (voxel, \autoref{fig:examples}B), and tetrahedra (\autoref{fig:examples}C) finite elements.
 Two approaches for the local mapping of material inhomogeneities are illustrated using voxel and tetrahedra FE.
 Each example can be run within `Jupyter` or executed from the commandline with the `ciclope.py` script. `Ciclope` can be applied to microCT scans other than trabecular bone, such as whole teeth, or metal foams.

 ![MicroFE models of trabecular bone generated from 3D microCT images with `ciclope`.
 (A) Input microCT volume data.
 (B) Hexahedra, and (C) tetrahedra finite element models generated with the `voxelFE.py` and `tetraFE.py` modules, respectively.\label{fig:examples}](examples.png){width=100%}